msvalina/slaying-ryu/user-stories.md

-## Ryu - program for analysis and evaluation of time management system
+## Ryu - Project for devloping app for analysis and evaluation of time
+management system

 ### Why Ryu?
-**Ryu** is a japanesee dragon with three claws!!!
+**Ryu** is a Japanese dragon with three claws!!!
 And I'm gonna slay that dragon!
-Also this project is about time management (croat. raspolaganje vremenom) so that's why Ryu.
+Haha.
+Essentially it's my attempt at going against my fear of thinking that I can't be good programmer!
+Also this project is about time management (croat. raspolaganje vremenom) so that's why I'm making app Kurama that will slay Ryu :-)

 ### User Story 01
 As a user I want to easily connect with gmail tasks app and use Ryu.